Newsletter February 2017

 Home visit first use support this week

-The past week has seen two home visit demonstrations and first use run throughs of the intermediate level CUPTI vaporizer.
+The past week has seen two home visit demonstrations and first use run throughs of the intermediate level Kangertech CUPTI.
 Our return feedback from the clients has been great.
 While I’m sure they can do this with no assistance, the next stage is for the clients to do a vaporizer coil change at the market so I can be ready should confidence or advice be needed – then we have some newly trained enthusiasts!!!

 A new manual written in New Zinglish